SARCASMOOO/time_buddy_rails/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Time Buddy

+* Time buddy is a productivy app.

+* The main goal of Time buddy is to help save people time in there busy lives.

+- TODO tags.

+- TODO Image of the landing page.
+Table of content

+Prerequisites
+* node
+* yarn

+Instalation
-* Ruby version
+* Ruby version 2.7.1
 * System dependencies
 * Configuration

+Database
+* Create user accounts
+* Connect to database
-* Database creation
+* Create databases

-* Database initialization
+* Migrate

+Testing
 * How to run the test suite

+Services
 * Services (job queues, cache servers, search engines, etc.)

+Deployment
 * Deployment instructions

-* ...